Sherry Gunther: Career

 Gunther served in various production roles in animation before being elected senior vice president of production at Hanna-Barbera Cartoons in 1995.
 Under Hanna-Barbera President Fred Seibert, she oversaw production of Turner Entertainment programs such as Dexter's Laboratory, Johnny Bravo, The Real Adventures of Jonny Quest and the World Premiere Toons.
 She then went on to produce Family Guy and to found 20th Television's first in-house prime-time animation studio.
 She produced prime-time pilots for Imagine Television, Touchstone Television, 20th Television, Fox and Carsey Warner as well as theatrical Looney Tunes shorts for Warner Bros.

 Aside from her animation and media career, Gunther became a serial entrepreneur in 2007, founding companies in digital media content, social gaming, toys, and multi-platform brands.
-Sherry is currently Founder/CEO of POPmedia Brands, Inc., a media company focusing on creating developing and producing media brands anchored in television series and animation, with digital and toy extensions.
-The company is in active development on The Beatrix Girls brand, which she created and launched in mass retail music and YouTube in 2013; as well as on several other exciting new projects.
+Gunther is currently the founder and CEO of POPmedia Brands, Inc., a media company focusing on creating, developing, and producing media brands anchored in television series and animation, with digital and toy extensions.
+The company is in active development on The Beatrix Girls brand, which she created and launched in mass retail music and YouTube in 2013.

 Sherry is also an adjunct professor at the University of Southern California, at the Marshall School of Business, teaching graduate level classes through the Lloyd Greif Center for Entrepreneurship, focused on Entrepreneurship in the Media and Entertainment Industry.
 She is also a frequent speaker at industry conferences such as Digital kids, Digital Hollywood, and Internet Marketing Association.